A St. Croix ewe bedded down in hay with her newborn twin lambs at Cross Timbers Homestead

 We raise sheep, pigs, and chickens on 28 acres in the Texas Cross Timbers — on pasture, in rotation, no routine antibiotics.
-We're opening up animal shares for DFW families later this year.
+Animal shares and live animal sales for North Texas families.
 Get on the list to hear when shares are ready.

 We won't share your email.
 Unsubscribe any time.